top of page

 Rich of Peak - 125 KIAS

 A real world expectation is to cruise at approximately 110 KTAS at low altitudes, and 125 KTAS at higher altitudes, while consuming 38-40 LPH LOP.
-The cruise speed can be increased by 10 KTAS easily, but at a fuel burn of around 55 LPH.
+The cruise speed can be increased by 10 KTAS easily, but with a comensurate increase in fuel burn to around 55 LPH.

 Smaller tire sizes will increase the cruise speed by up to 10 KTAS, so a cruise speed of 120 - 125 KTAS at lower altitudes is realistic.